 -

-CST-S2: Advances in Computational Biomechanics
+CST-S2: Computational Methods for Biomechanics

 The Conference Editorial Board is currently being assembled: